JoepVanlier/Hackey-Trackey/README.md

 new MIDI items.
 The default here is 960, but 1024, 2048 or 4096 is recommended for Hackey Trackey.
 Once configured correctly, you can open the note delay column for any note by simply hitting CTRL + \+ for that column.

+### Can I enter note lengths?
+Yes you can.
+Hit CTRL \+ \+ twice on a note column to bring up the note length panel.
+This will allow you to edit the duration of the last tick of the note at a subtick level.
+The same caveats as with note delay apply.

 ### What is this Harmony Helper thing?
 Release 1.30 saw the addition of the Harmony Helper, this is an extension of Hackey Trackey